 Score: Lalo Schifrin

-Stars: Clint Eastwood, Robert Duvall, John Saxon
+Stars: Clint Eastwood, Robert Duvall, John Saxon Buy on Amazon

 The Gunfighter may not be a perfect movie but it has so many great little parts and bits that I find myself re-watching and borrowing from it more than most.
 One of the more influential images I’ve used is the gag where we see a wannabe gunfighter get shot as he pulls his gun by someone off screen.
 When the camera cuts to the Jimmy Ringo (Peck), his revolver is out and smoking and his yet-to-be-finished whiskey is still in his hand.
 The reveal implies a faster-than-the-eye quick draw that when left up to the imagination seems superhuman.
 I use the same technique all throughout my first novel TEMPERANCE continue to utilize it to this day.